oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/bulk-import/create-bulk-import-integration-flow/create-bulk-import-integration-flow.md

 4. Click *Next* and Review the summary and Click *Done* The FTP Adapter closes and the Update Configuration? dialog appears.
 Click *Update* and Select *Save*

-## Take 7: Define the Tracking Fields
+## Task 7: Define the Tracking Fields

 Tracking fields specify a unique value to monitor your integration instance.